RoadToDev101/mern-fasdb/README.md

 To install this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `npm run install:all` in the root directory.
+2. Install the required dependencies:
+   > `npm run install:all`
 3. Create a `.env` file in the root directory and add your MongoDB connection string as `MONGODB_URI`.
 (You will find the .env.template)
 4. Start the development server by running `npm start`.